dyedgreen/schroedinger/design.md

 where c1 = - h_bar^2 / (2m), c2 = Energy, f(x) = potential function

 ## Notes on energy scale
-Energies are scaled using the following scale factor
+Energies and lengths are scaled using the following equation

-J' = J * (4π * m / h),

-where m is the mass of the particle in the potential
-Note: While this makes the energies bigger, its not by too much.
--> Later experiment with different values for the scaling -> Although: This certainly makes the equations more convenient
+1 = c1,

+where we scale the length unit (meters) to achieve this nice form.
+Note: This allows us to rewrite the ODE as `Y'' = (f(x)-E) * Y`
+Note: For systems substantially bigger than atoms, this scaling makes
+      energies to small to be detected